-Berkeley Christian Counselors provides Christian counseling services to individuals, couples, families, parents, and children.
+Berkeley Christian Counselors (BCC) provides Christian counseling services to individuals, couples, families, parents, and children.
 We offer pre-marital and marriage counseling, utilizing the PREPARE / ENRICH assessment program to explore relationship issues that couples experience.

 We at Berkeley Christian Counselors are committed to providing excellent therapeutic care in a distinctively Christian context.
 Click the photo above to find out more about our services, or click on Our Staff at the top of the page to meet our counseling staff.